-Make sure that both you and your partner can continue to afford to pay the mortgage and any other living costs.
+Before choosing this option, you will need to make sure that both you and your partner can continue to afford to pay the mortgage and any other living costs.

 Transferring the mortgage into one name will involve one partner buying the other’s share in the property, including their equity.

-You will need to prove that the occupier will be able to afford the mortgage on their own - remember the existing lender is under no obligation to remove either of you or to transfer the mortgage to one name.
+You will need to prove that the occupier will be able to afford the mortgage on their own – remember, the existing lender is under no obligation to remove either of you or to transfer the mortgage to one name.

 You will then need to buy your ex-partner’s share in the property before the mortgage can be put into your name.
 This may involve getting the current value assessed to determine the level of equity in the property.

 You could also transfer part of the property’s value from one partner to the other as part of the financial settlement.
 This would mean that the partner who gave up a share of their ownership rights would still maintain a stake in the home and would then be entitled to a percentage of the property’s value when it is sold.

 If you get divorced while your joint home is in negative equity, you can’t pay off the mortgage in full by selling your home.

 You might have to split the outstanding debt between you or come to an arrangement with your mortgage provider.

 Speak to your mortgage provider to discuss your options or get independent legal advice.

 If you need to get a new mortgage, compare deals you can get with negative equity.